apache/openwhisk/README.md

 ### Kubernetes Setup

 Another path to quickly starting to use OpenWhisk is to install it on a Kubernetes cluster.
-OpenWhisk can be installed on Minikube, on a managed Kubernetes cluster provisioned from a public cloud provider, or on a Kubernetes cluster you manage yourself.
+On a Mac, you can use the Kubernetes support built into Docker 18.06 (or higher).
+You can also deploy OpenWhisk on Minikube, on a managed Kubernetes cluster provisioned from a public cloud provider, or on a Kubernetes cluster you manage yourself.
 To get started,

 ```
 git clone https://github.com/apache/incubator-openwhisk-deploy-kube.git